Best Air Purifiers

 Size and Coverage

-Let’s just say this; this air purifier is a beast.
-Due to its advanced filtration process and design, it can remove common air pollutants and particles in spaces up to 1500 square feet.
+Let’s just say this; this product is a beast.
+Due to its advanced filtration process and design, it can remove common pollutants and particles in spaces up to 1500 square feet.

 Perhaps the biggest caveat to this unit is its rather noisy operation.
 As some users have claimed, it is not the quietest machine out there and may not be suitable for nighttime use for some people.